Shubham567/Shubham567/README.md

 ### Hi there 👋

-- 🔭 I’m currently working at s759Labs
+- 🔭 I’m currently working at s759Labs as Web Developer
 - 📫 How to reach me: shubhamshekhar567@gmail.com
+- 🎓 I am currently studying Data Science at IIT Madras
-- ⚡ Fun fact: I am a Dropout from a Tier 2+ college and got Admission in Tier 1 college!
+- ⚡ I am a Information Science Engineering Dropout from SIT Tumkur